 From the popular Girgaon Chowpatty to Juhu beach and Gorai Jetty, here is a list of top places where you can witness Ganesh visarjan in Mumbai

-The end of August and the arrival of September marks the season of celebrations and the feast of Ganesh Chaturthi in Mumbai as well as other parts of India.
-Also known as Vinayaka Chaturthi, Ganesh Chaturthi is a 10-day festival that is celebrated with much fervour and galore in the city of Mumbai and it's by lanes.
-The 'visarjan' or immersion ritual of the Ganpati idol usually takes place on the 11th day of the festival when everyone bids adieu to their favourite Bappa as chants of 'Ganpati Bappa Morgan' fill the streets of Mumbai and its Sir.
+After taking residence for 10-long days, Lord Ganesha and the festival of Ganesh Chaturthi will bid adieu to Mumbai today.
+Every street and corner of the city will witness the chants of 'Ganpati Bappa Morya' for one last time.
 Ganesh visarjan is an integral and a major part of the festival which is a beauty to behold and witness in the city.
-Every nook and corner of the city is flooded with bands, people dancing and tapping their fears as they carrying their Ganesha idols to sea, river or other water bodies for a final immersion - a truly wonderful sight to capture and live with!
+The city will be flooded with bands, people dancing and tapping their feats as they will be seen carrying their Ganesha idols to sea, river or other water bodies for a final immersion - a truly wonderful sight to capture and live with!
 Here's a list of top places where you can witness Ganesh visarjan in across the city:

 Girgaon Chowpatty, Marine Drive: